Cold Outreach Agency vs In-house Sdrs: 2026 B2B Growth Guide

 Management Capacity

-Do you have sales managers who can effectively lead outbound teams?
+Do you’ve sales managers who can effectively lead outbound teams?
 Managing sales development is a specialized skill.

 If your managers lack this expertise, agency models may deliver better results without requiring management overhead.
 When you outsource, the agency handles all the management complexity.